 - 1 1/2 oz (3 tbsp) unsalted butter

-- red and blue food coloring
+- 1 tsp blue gel food coloring

-1. Prepare an 8x8 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+1. Prepare a 9x9-inch pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.